 The commander is a unit best used for producing factories, not economic structures.
 Minimise walk time between builds to maximise army size.
 You’ll win games simply by having more units than they do.

 It’s not enough to simply be making units, they have to be the right units, which means knowing the meta.
 The easiest way to see what’s what is by checking out replays from higher level players and seeing what they do for each map through the leaderboard replays.
 You can also check the videos archive here at eXodus eSports.

 Take it to the next stage by not only copying, but also understanding.
-So you can see their attack force on Forge was primarily Bolos, but why?
-For this you can dig a little deeper by following discussions on the Uber forums, community IRC, PA Chat, or watching the Twitch streams of some high level players.
+So you can see their attack force on Forge was primarily Ants, but why?
+For this you can dig a little deeper by following discussions on the Uber forums, community chat, or watching the videos of high level players.

 With knowledge you know what to put in your army, but at this level you know where to put it as well.
 Before you would have troops pouring out the factory before lassoing them for battle.
 At this level you’re smarter than that, your rally points more considered.

 If the metal is between you and the enemy then you might be rallying your troops there to hold it for your fabber.
 A choke into your base makes a good point to position the troops and prevent raids.
 You don’t place your bombers on the frontlines where they can be sniped by fighters, they’re held a little further back.

 You’re not mindlessly adhering to the meta, rather your composition is adjusted on the fly.
 If you’re dominating the skies then you switch to Bumblebees.
 If you’re vulnerable to the same then you start bringing out Spinners, but if you haven’t sighted air then you replace those Spinners with additional Bolos.
 A map with lots of chokes brings out mass Bolos, while dispersed metal sees you making Dox raids and keeping your opponent on their toes.